Friday, September 28, 2007

 Wednesday, September 05, 2007

-Ending up in the wrong place.
+Norwegian travelers end up in the wrong place.
 Uff da!

 A friend in Montreal sent me this funny news item about lost Norwegians.
-Knowing that I'm a card carrying member of the Daughters of Norway, he didn't want me to be led astray next time I go abroad.
+Knowing that I'm a card carrying member of the Daughters of Norway, he didn't want me to be led astray the next time I go abroad.

 RODEZ, France, Sept 5, 2007 (AFP) - A spelling mistake on the Internet led to a surprise trip to remote southern France for three Norwegian tourists who thought they were going to a Greek island, airport officials said Wednesday.